 Learn more about this program and the available tools!

 Part 4 Assessment

-Hold an active, valid and unrestricted medical license in each of the U.S. states, U.S. territories or Canadian provinces in which you practice medicine.
+Hold an active, valid and unrestricted medical license in all States, US territories, or Canadian Provinces in which you are licensed to practice medicine.

 Part 2: Lifelong Learning and Self-Assessment (LLSA)

 Part 2A – Earn a minimum of 100 ABPM-approved LLSA credits over the 10-year span of certification.
 View the list of approved LLSA activities within ACPM.

 Part 2B – Earn an additional 150 Continuing Medical Education (CME) credits.
 If you have completed MOC Part 2 for another ABMS member board within the timeframe of your current ABMS certificate, you may be able to apply up to 150 CME credits towards ABPM MOC Part 2B requirements.
 More information about the Alternate Credit Request is available from ABPM.

 Complete a patient safety course in the first two years of each certification cycle.
 Additional information is available from ABPM.
 ACPM offers a recorded patient safety course for purchase.
 Click here to login with your ACPM.org account information to view the course and purchase.
 Please note: diplomates who have been certified by ABPM through the Residency Pathway do not need to complete an additional patient safety course during their first ten-year certification cycle if they completed residency training in 2012 and later.